AnghelLeonard/Hibernate-SpringBoot/README.md

 249. **[How To Use JPA Named Queries Via Annotations](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootNamedQueriesViaAnnotations)**

 **Description:** JPA named (native) queries are commonly written via `@NamedQuery` and `@NamedNativeQuery` annotations in entity classes.
 This application shows you how to do it.

-But, keep in mind that dynamic sorting (`Sort`) and pagination via `Pageable` doesn't work at full capacity in this approach.
-More precisely, `Sort` will be ignored and `Pageable` will not trigger `SELECT COUNT` if `WHERE` is used.
-Using `countQuery` is ignored as well.
+**Warning:** Cannot use native queries with dynamic sorting (`Sort`).
+Using `Sort` in `Pageable` is ignored.
 At least this is how it behave in Spring Boot 2.2.2.

-The best approach that supports dynamic sorting, pagination and slicing relies on using a [properties](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootNamedQueriesInPropertiesFile) file for listing the named (native) queries.
+Better rely on using a [properties](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootNamedQueriesInPropertiesFile) file for listing the named (native) queries.
+In this case, `Sort` in `Pageable` is not ignored and you don't need to modify/pollute entitites.

 **Key points:**
 - use `@NamedQuery` and `@NamedNativeQuery` annotations in entity classes